 Additional Resources and References

 If you are new to continuous quality improvement (QI), there are many useful QI tools that can assist you in your efforts.
 For example, the Institute for Healthcare Improvement (IHI) provides a number of QI tools that support its Model for Improvement.
-Their Quality Improvement Essentials Toolkit is a good primer for those beginning their quality improvement journey.
-It includes the Improvement Project Planning Form to help teams think systematically about their improvement project and the PDSA Worksheet for Testing Change, which walks the user through documenting a test of change.
+Their Quality Improvement Essentials Toolkitexternal icon is a good primer for those beginning their quality improvement journey.
+It includes the Improvement Project Planning Formexternal icon to help teams think systematically about their improvement project and the PDSA Worksheet for testing changeexternal icon, which walks the user through documenting a test of change.
 These resources may be helpful for planning, assigning responsibilities, and carrying out small tests of change for improving CR utilization.

-Another useful QI reference and toolkit is the Guide to Improving Care Processes and Outcomes, available from the Health Resources and Services Administration (HRSA), which supports the U.S. health care safety net.
-This resource includes worksheets, such as the Clinical Decision Support-enabled Quality Improvement Worksheet [Word-702K], for analyzing current workflows and information flows and considering improvements for targets such as increasing CR utilization.
+Another useful QI reference and toolkit is the Guide to Improving Care Processes and Outcomes in Health Centersexternal icon, available from the Health Resources and Services Administration (HRSA), which supports the U.S. health care safety net.
+This resource includes worksheets, such as the Clinical Decision Support-enabled Quality Improvement Worksheet word icon[Word – 702K]external icon, for analyzing current workflows and information flows and considering improvements for targets such as increasing CR utilization.
 CRCP can help identify promising, evidence-based approaches to enhancing care processes to achieve this goal.

 AACVPR: American Association of Cardiovascular and Pulmonary Rehabilitation

 AHA: American Heart Association